my name is Aimée Baker.

 the Vermont Studio Center.

 As a first generation college student, Aimée received her BA in Creative Writing and History from St. Lawrence University and her MFA from Arizona State University where she was Prose Editor for Hayden’s Ferry Review.
-Currently, she is a lecturer for SUNY Plattsburgh’s Professional Writing Certificate Program and she also serves as the Executive Editor for Saranac Review.
+Currently, she is a lecturer at a university and is at work on her next book.